brwpham/ELK-Stack-Project/README.md

 - Copy the configuration file to webserver.
 - Update the hosts file to include the IP address of the ELK stack VM.
 - Run the playbook, and navigate to the http://your.ELK.VM.IP/app/kibana to check that the installation worked as expected.

-To run the playbook, initiate the following command: ansible-playbook install-elk.yml